quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 Data can be added to your Amazon S3 buckets manually by internal team members and/or external collaborators, or automatically via instrumentation.
-No matter how it arrives in your institution's buckets, it is helpful, and sometimes crucial, to be notified of this data migration.
+No matter how it arrives into your buckets, it is helpful, and sometimes crucial, to be notified of this data migration.

-Quilt's *Event-Driven Packaging* service (EDP) monitors S3 object events for a given Amazon S3 bucket prefix and generates a `files_ready` event on the receiving [EventBridge](https://aws.amazon.com/eventbridge/) in order to notify users and/or other AWS services that a group of S3 objects are ready to be packaged.
-This makes it easy to ingest data into Quilt data packages from AWS data migration services such as [Storage Gateway](https://aws.amazon.com/storagegateway/) and [Data Sync](https://aws.amazon.com/datasync/).
+Quilt's *Event-Driven Packaging* service (EDP) monitors S3 object events for a given Amazon S3 bucket prefix and generates a `files_ready` event on the receiving [EventBridge](https://aws.amazon.com/eventbridge/) in order to notify users and/or other AWS services that a group of S3 objects are ready to be packaged. *This makes it easy to ingest data into Quilt data packages from AWS data migration services* such as [Storage Gateway](https://aws.amazon.com/storagegateway/) and [Data Sync](https://aws.amazon.com/datasync/).